2bytes/SerialCommander/README.md

       NOTE: The default terminator is a newline (hex chars 0x0D, 0x0A), usually achieved by pressing the enter key on your keyboard.

+- ACK/NCK:

+      The constructor of SerialCommander takes an optional second parameter (boolean) to enable ACK/NACK responses.
+It is            default false, and ACK/NACK responses are not sent.

 Bugs
 ----